fkneist/gimp-plugin-dall-e/README.md

 * Click generate (note that the plugin uses a paid endpoint, so you will be charged by OpenAI for usage)

 ## Limitations
-* Currently the plugin only works with a resolution of `512 px * 512 px`
+* Currently the plugin only works with a resolution of `512 px * 512 px`.
-* The plugin only works if you provide the source image in layer 1 and the mask with transparency in layer 2
+* The plugin only works if you provide a source image in layer 1 with a fully transparent region.
+This region will be filled with generated content.
-* It takes some seconds for OpenAI to generate the output, so GIMP might assume the plugin crashed, just click "wait"
+* It takes some seconds for OpenAI to generate the output, so GIMP might assume the plugin crashed, just click "wait".

 ## Related
 * https://github.com/danielgatis/rembg